emiliofidalgo/bimos/README.md

 ### GUI

-We composed a [rqt](http://wiki.ros.org/rqt)-based GUI to interact with BIMOS.
+We composed a simple [rqt](http://wiki.ros.org/rqt)-based GUI to interact with BIMOS.
 To load the interface, open a new terminal and execute:

     $ rqt